mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 ## Stack Traces

-* in macOS, cmd-clicking a stack trace line number in a terminal (integrated or not) opens the source in VS Code
+* in macOS, cmd-clicking a stack trace line in a terminal (integrated or not) opens the source in VS Code and scrolls to that line
   * How does it do this?
-  * Is there an equivalent in Windows?
+* in Windows, ctrl-clicking a stack trace line in an integrated terminal does the same
+  * does not work in a Command Prompt window

 ## Status Bar